Operations Advisor - Wellington at Ara Poutama Aotearoa (Department of Corrections), Wellington (Te Whanganui a Tara)

 - Strong computer literacy and ability to multi-task

-- Must have ability to work from home ensuring privacy and your health, safety, and wellbeing
+- This role is based at our office in Upper Hutt but you must have the ability to work from home when required, ensuring privacy and your health, safety, and wellbeing

 Whilst training will be provided to use our inhouse systems, GPS technology and software; you must have the ability to learn new systems, be comfortable with feedback, as well as be competent with Microsoft applications including Outlook, Word, and Excel.